cs5450/cs5450.github.io/labs/lab02.md

 What is GDB?
 GDB stands for <em>GNU Debugger. </em>This is a tool to help you <em>find your issues. </em>GDB won't solve them for you, but it does a good job in helping you find issues in your code by letting you trace and retrace.
 <h3 id="toc_2">1.
 Clone the Labs Repository</h3>
 Remember how in the last lab we cloned a repository to bring it down to our local machines?
 We'll do the same here so that you can get Lab 2 on your computer.
 Open the terminal, find a location you want to place this course's 'Labs/' folder, and run the following commands:
-<pre>git clone git@github.com:usc-csci104-spring2015/labs.git
+<pre>git clone git@github.com:usc-csci104-summer2015/labs.git
 cd labs/lab2/</pre>
-You should have three files, sample.cpp, lab02.cpp, and Readme.md.
+In the lab2 directory, you should have three files, sample.cpp, lab02.cpp, and Readme.md.
 <h3></h3>
 <h3>2.
 Compile and Run</h3>
 GDB should already be installed on the Course Virtual Machine (VM).
 To use GDB, we must have an executable with it.
 We'll be using sample.cpp.
 First compile and run: